squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

 ### Context <small>optional</small> { #context }

-Before describing the bug, you can provide additional context for us to understand what you are trying to achieve.
+Before describing the bug, you can provide additional context for us to understand what you were trying to achieve.
 Explain the circumstances in which you're using Material for MkDocs, and what you _think_ might be relevant.
 Don't write about the bug here.